songtitle:

 A story of talking on short wave Ham Radio with a lady in Paris,

-precursor of internet chat contacts these days.
+precursor of internet chat contacts.
 Recorded with Floyd Robinson and JDL on guitar, Floyd Cramer on piano and

 the Anita Kerr Singers chorus. |